CANWIA00/promissory-note-tracking-api/readme.md

 ## Project Functionality and Structure

 Project was designed according to MVC and most current approach of MVC architecture.
 Project was divided to particular modules for aspect oriented programing(AOP).
-Project was taked gui to produce requered to SOLID principle and more effective creation at all creation steps.
+Project was taked guide to produce requered to SOLID principle and more effective creation at all creation steps.